 Net position.
 As noted earlier, net position may serve over time as a useful indicator of an agency's financial position.
-In the case of PHA, assets exceeded liabilities by \$1,196.0 billion at March 31, 2020.
-The combined net position of PHA increased by \$104.3 million in FY2020 compared to FY2019.
+In the case of PHA, assets exceeded liabilities by \$1.309 billion at March 31, 2021.
+The combined net position of PHA increased by \$122.0 million in FY 2021 compared to FY 2020.
+FY2020 balances were restated to include the inclusion of the FY2020 balances of 3 blended component units as described in footnotes 18 and 21 of the financial statements.
 The following table shows a summary of changes from the prior year amounts: